 study but is also a key skill valued by employers.
 See these

-slides on search tips for a good starting point and get in touch if you’d like more help.
+search tips for a good starting point and get in touch if you’d like more help.